 Due to a mechanical problem on a United Airlines flight departing from Orlando last Sunday, I was informed, along with the rest of the passengers, that we would be delayed five hours (!?!).
-Because I would miss my connecting flight I went to United's Red Carpet Room to make other arrangements.
+Because I would miss my connecting flight I went to United's lounge to make other arrangements.
 I'll spare you the details, but the agent was unhelpful and quite arrogant.
 She kept saying, "I can't" to everything I was politely asking her to do.
 All I got was, "I can't."

 Concerned I would be a no-show for the speech I was to give the next morning I did what I always do in a panic situation.
 I called my wife Debbie and within about ten minutes the situation was resolved.
 Whew!

 I had about an hour to kill and decided to hang out there in the lounge.
 As I headed out for my flight an hour later, the same agent I'd been dealing with walked up to me and said, "Here are your boarding passes for your new flight.
 I was able to take care of it."
 I let her know everything was already taken care of, and she walked away in a huff.

 It's clear that the agent's initial "I can't" really meant "I won't."
 I know this because Debbie easily solved my problem and the agent eventually did too.
 My panic and frustration could've been avoided if the agent had even substituted "I can't" with "I'll try."